-What does she look like?
-Well, mostly human, if you ignore the extra pair of fully functional arms she has, very much in the arrangement of a mythological being’s, and her firey orange glowing eyes which shine like the Sun when she’s angry.
+What does the Magna look like?
+Well, mostly human, if you ignore the extra pair of fully functional arms, very much in the arrangement of a mythological being’s, and her fiery orange glowing eyes which shine like the sun when she’s angry.
 She’s a bit on the attractive side, with an indeterminate South Asian ethnicity apparent in her features, and she keeps herself fit and healthy, with a lithe, well-muscled figure.

-She speaks no terrestrial languages, though, knowing only Old High Kai’Siri so as to communicate in strict formality with her masters.
+She speaks no terrestrial languages, and knows only Old High Kai’Siri so as to communicate in strict formality with her masters.

-With her Wavetouched physiology and a regular diet and exercise regimen, she’s stronger then most men of her height and weight, humans at least, and she is more powerful than the Fractus or the Mirus in terms of her powers of mass destruction and planetary mass extinction, though the Mirus has her beat in close range combat powers.
+With her Wavetouched physiology and a regular diet and exercise regimen, she’s stronger then most Baseline men of her height and weight, and she is unrivalled in terms of her powers of mass destruction and planetary mass extinction, though the Mirus has her beat in close range combat powers.

-The Magna loves her job, maybe a little too much, and is fiercely loyal to the Kai’Siri despite numerous opportunities to break ranks and escape – she’s the perfect soldier, and the perfect doomsday weapon for the humans of Sirug, and so remains the current Enforcer Prime of the Exarch.
+The Magna loves her job, maybe a little too much, and is fiercely loyal to the Kai’Siri despite numerous opportunities to break ranks and escape – she’s the perfect soldier, and a valuable investment for the humans of Sirug.

 If ever there was any memory of a life other than that of service to the Kai’Siri, none remains.